ddaaggeett/whiteSocket/README.md

 to force open source collaboration across all industry – not just computer software collaboration

-to lower the cost of a western education to the of a whiteboard marker + internnet access
+to lower the cost of a western education to the of a whiteboard marker + internet access

 to employ 1,000,000,000 people -> lofty ;)  it can be done...
 ____________________________________________________________________________